-- Are you interested in the history of gambling, read it!
+- Interested in the history of gambling?
+Read it!

 - Does the correlation between history and social practices interest you?
 It should be in your resource library.

-- If you visit Las Vegas, AC, Monte Carlo (the one in Europe), or Asia, this book will make every visit more meaningful than ever before.
+- If you visit Las Vegas, AC, Monte Carlo (the one in Europe), or Asia, this book will make every visit more meaningful.

 YES, IT’S THAT GOOD!

-“Roll the Bones” Roll the Bones by Dr. Schwartz is the first narrative history of gambling, spanning the Stone Age to the Internet era.
+“Roll the Bones” is the first narrative history of gambling, spanning the Stone Age to the Internet era.
 It examines how gambling evolved and influenced human civilization.
-I started reading it, and I couldn’t put it down – and I really don’t like reading anything more than the newspaper’s sports page!
+I started reading it, and I couldn’t put it down – and I don’t like reading anything more than the newspaper’s sports page!

 It opens with an introduction to the Connecticut Pequot / Mohegan history.
-Dr. Dave explains how the emergence of these two giants in the industry follows with the vast history of gambling itself.
+Then, Dr. Dave explains how the emergence of these two giants in the industry follows the vast history of gambling itself.

 Related Post – NEW ENGLAND GAMBLING HISTORY – A TIMELINE